-I took this picture of the Leonard P. Zakim Bunker Hill Memorial Bridge (see map below the image here) because it symbolizes a couple of things: (1) coming and going: We crossed this bridge many times, and will do so … Continue reading
+[singlepic id=41 w= h= float=center] I took this picture of the Leonard P. Zakim Bunker Hill Memorial Bridge (see map below the image here) because it symbolizes a couple of things: (1) coming and going: We crossed this bridge many … Continue reading

-Taken on Sunday at the Fells Reservoir (see map below the image here).
+[singlepic id=40 w= h= float=center] Taken on Sunday at the Fells Reservoir (see map below the image here).
 This is a 2 minute exposure done with the new Satechi timer, which works beautifully!
-I didn’t get to see an actual sunset because of all the … Continue reading
+I didn’t get to see an actual … Continue reading

-I took this one close to Bound Brook Pond (see map below the image here), which is a great location for observing dragonflies: within ten minutes we saw three species along a five meter long stretch of lake shore.
-Fortunately, … Continue reading
+[singlepic id=39 w= h= float=center] I took this one close to Bound Brook Pond (see map below the image here), which is a great location for observing dragonflies: within ten minutes we saw three species along a five meter long … Continue reading

 This morning I drove out to Deer Island to scout for new photo locations.
 I am interested in interfaces: between land and water, urban and rural, living space and transit space, (people-)space and non-(people-)space, you and me, light and dark, … Continue reading